lollcat/se3-augmented-coupling-flows/README.md

 # Equivariant Augmented Normalizing Flows
+Currently TODO: Big update to networks to make them more expressive (following equivariant flow paper more closely)

 Exploring whether the idea works.
 See `example/dw4_v0.py` for a training run on the double well problem with 4 particles - this can be run locally in under a minute to get some prelim results.